 Apart from serving as money, they could be melted down and directly repurposed into jewelry, industrial components, or other valuable goods.

 Both fiat dollars and cryptocurrencies are useless apart from their ability to be exchanged for real things.
 And that ability depends entirely on confidence that can erode or disappear over time.

 The Fed wants to retain a monopoly on this con game while also expanding its reach in the digital age.
 Digital currencies aren’t going away, so rather than try to stop them, central bankers are looking to co-opt them.

 Powell and his colleagues at the Bank for International Settlements are telegraphing a Great Reset of the global monetary system.

-Central bankers aim to get out in front of privately issued “stable coins” that aim to solve the problem of Bitcoin volatility.
-As Powell put it, “Private stable coins are not going to be an appropriate substitute for a sound monetary system based in central bank money.”
+Central bankers aim to get out in front of privately issued “stablecoins” that aim to solve the problem of Bitcoin volatility.
+As Powell put it, “Private stablecoins are not going to be an appropriate substitute for a sound monetary system based on central bank money.”

 Of course, it’s not sound money Powell is shooting for.
 He has no intention of introducing a gold-backed or inflation-resistant digital currency.